MicrosoftDocs/Viva/Viva/glint/setup/program-summary-communications.md

 ## Configure Notifications

-The following sections display as setup actions and each field can be edited by selecting the **pencil symbol** that displays after selecting a row.
+The following sections display as setup actions and each field can be edited by selecting the **pencil symbol** that displays when& selecting a row.

 :::image type="content" source="../../media/glint/setup/program-summary-comms-configure-notifications.png" alt-text="Screenshot of the Configure Notifications section in Communications setup.":::